Jpatinor/Jpatinor/README.md

-🎓 UX Design Student | 🎨 Creative Thinker | ✨ Always Curious
+🎓 **UX Design Student** | 🎨 **Creative Thinker** | ✨ **Always Curious**

-Hey there!
-I’m currently diving deep into the world of UX design—learning how to make digital experiences more intuitive, accessible, and human.
+Hey there! *Jackie here*, I’m currently diving deep into the world of UX design—learning how to make digital experiences more intuitive, accessible, and human.
 Outside of my studies, I enjoy creative hobbies like illustration, crafting, and anything that lets me bring ideas to life.
 I’m all about blending design thinking with a creative spark!

 My Behance Profile: https://www.behance.net/jackiepatino